History of Trinity College, Oxford: Early history (1555–1600)

 Trinity's Catholicism made for a difficult relationship with the Crown following Pope's death.
-The new Protestant Queen Elizabeth, who succeeded to the throne in 1558, had the Catholic Slythurst removed from his post almost immediately.
+The new Protestant Queen Elizabeth I, who succeeded to the throne in 1558, had the Catholic Slythurst removed from his post almost immediately.
 Fortunately for Trinity, his replacement (former fellow Arthur Yeldard), while hardly an avid Protestant, proved sufficiently pragmatic to retain his post for the next forty years.
 Over that time Trinity reluctantly moved with the times, and, threatened by the Crown, melted down its church plate and purchased new English-language psalm books.
 Fellows who disagreed with the changes left the college; this they did in significant numbers.
 In 1583, Trinity's first antagonism with neighbour (and modern rivals) Balliol was recorded, when the latter accused Trinity of being untrue to the Protestant faith.

 The number of commoners (as opposed to religious scholars) attending grew steadily throughout the latter half of the sixteenth century, with the limit of twenty that had been imposed by the statutes quickly being exceeded.
 The group was divided according to circumstance, with servitors (who worked in college in part payment for their education) at the bottom, battelers in the middle and a further sub-divided hierarchy of fellow (or "gentleman") commoners at the top, though those from better backgrounds tended to have less need for official degrees and rarely bothered to officially matriculate.
 During the same period, Trinity hired its first professional gardener.